Meridian Visiting Researcher Programme

 • A person speaking in front of a presentation about AgentHarm baseline.
 The individual is gesturing with their hands and standing near a poster with the text 'Cambridge Safety H.' The presentation slide includes diagrams and text related to computational tools.

-Research guidance
+Research support

 Who should apply?